 There are lots of lighting options to choose from, so you’re sure to find the right one to make your fish stand out.

 Saltwater fish can actually lose color from battling parasites.
 Some, like velvet, don’t show outwardly on the fish.
 You’ll just notice some color loss and maybe a few behavior changes.

 If the water parameters, salinity, and water temperature in your tank are good, but your fish are going pale and acting differently than normal, lookout for signs of parasites or other illnesses.

 Believe it or not, some saltwater fish lose their color when they sleep!
 This is nothing to worry about, and you’ll see the colors perk back up once everyone wakes up and goes about their fishy day.

-Reef fish are colorful for a variety of reasons—camouflage, mating, communication, to warn other animals not to eat them, and to tell each other apart.
+Reef fish are colorful for a variety of reasons—camouflage, mating, communication, warning other animals not to eat them, and telling each other apart.

 You can keep them looking vibrant in your tank at home by varying the type of light you use, making sure they stay healthy and aren’t stressed.